 SUNY Plattsburgh is committed to the quality of life of each and every first-year student.
 Our First-Year residence halls provide additional support to help with your transition to SUNY Plattsburgh and college life, in general.
 Faculty and Resident Mentors, along with lots of fun and educational programs, encourage students' success and will help first-year students to Stand Out From the Start.
 For Fall 2006, Whiteface Hall and Wilson Hall will be our first-year residence halls.

 The college permits guests, regardless of gender.
 However, based on respect for others, each resident is expected to abide by the following guidelines:

 - First, the rights to sleep, study and have privacy supersede all other rights, including visitation.

 - Second, any overnight guests need advance explicit consent of the roommate.
 Overnight guests are limited to one per resident and may not remain for more than three consecutive days.

 - Third, all guests entering the building must be escorted by their host/hostess at all times when they are in the building.
 Residents are directly responsible for the actions of their guests and are responsible for informing them of rules and facilities.
 Residents may face disciplinary action and be held financially responsible for any behavior of a guest that results in property damage.
 The college reserves the rights to deny access to any guest if it has been determined that the guest has disturbed, endangered, or disrupted residents or college activities.

 No!
 Neither firearms nor weapons are permitted anywhere on campus.

-Plattsburgh State does not have a laundry or a linen service.
+SUNY Plattsburgh does not have a laundry or a linen service.
 Washers and dryers are available in common areas of each residence hall that are not coin operated; however, residents are billed a fee on the semester invoice for unlimited use.

 Each residence hall is managed by a full-time graduate assistant trained specifically in working with college students in a residential setting.
 First-year residence halls will be managed by a full-time professional residence hall director.